 Have this information available when you contact support.
-The serial number label is located on the bottom of the computer.
+The service label is affixed to the bottom of the computer.

 - Regulatory label-Provides regulatory information about the computer.
-The regulatory label is located on the bottom of the computer. - Wireless certification label or labels-Provide information about optional wireless devices and the approval markings of some of the countries or regions in which the devices have been approved for use.
+The regulatory label is affixed inside the battery bay. - Wireless certification label or labels-Provide information about optional wireless devices and the approval markings of some of the countries or regions in which the devices have been approved for use.
 If your computer model includes one or more wireless devices, one or more certification labels are included with your computer.
 You may need this information when traveling internationally.
-Wireless certification labels are located on the bottom of the computer.
+Wireless certification labels are affixed inside the battery bay.